haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 11 (+0)
   Damage Immunities bludgeoning, piercing, and slashing from nonmagical attacks not made with silvered weapons Senses darkvision 60 ft., passive Perception 15
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 328

  STR DEX CON INT
 15 (+2) 13 (+1) 14 (+2) 10 (+0) Skills Perception +4, Stealth +3